Debbie Kasper, Ph.D.

 - “Redefining Community in the Ecovillage.”
 Human Ecology Review.
 15:12-24.
 2008.

-- Kasper is certified in permaculture design (twice!) and mediation instruction.
+- Kasper is certified in permaculture design (twice!) and meditation instruction.